Moore's Conjecture for Polyhedral Products: Introduction

 The conjecture posits that the nature of the rational homotopy groups should have a profound impact on the nature of the, seemingly unrelated, torsion homotopy groups, and that torsion behaviour at one prime has a profound impact on torsion behaviour at all primes.
 The conjecture has been shown to hold in a number of cases.
 Elliptic spaces with finite exponents at all primes include spheres~\mbox{\cite{J,To}}, finite $H$-spaces~\cite{Lo}, $H$-spaces with finitely generated cohomology~\cite{CPSS}, and odd primary Moore spaces~\cite{N}.
-Hyperbolic spaces with no exponent at any prime include wedges of simply-connected spheres and most torsion-free two-cell complexes~\cite{NS}, and torsion-free suspensions~\cite{Se}.
+Hyperbolic spaces with no exponent at any prime include wedges of simply-connected spheres, most torsion-free two-cell complexes~\cite{NS}, and torsion-free suspensions~\cite{Se}.
 There are also partial results.
-In~\cite{MW} it was shown that if $X$ is elliptic then it has an exponent at all but finitely many primes, and in~\cite{St} it was shown that if $X$ is hyperbolic and $\hlgy{\Omega X;\mathbb{Z}}$ is $p$-torsion free then, provided $p$ is large enough, $X$ has no exponent at $p$.
+In~\cite{MW} it was shown that if $X$ is elliptic then it has an exponent at all but finitely many primes, in~\cite{St} it was shown that if $X$ is hyperbolic and $\hlgy{\Omega X;\mathbb{Z}}$ is $p$-torsion free then, provided $p$ is large enough, $X$ has no exponent at $p$, and in~\cite{A} Moore's Conjecture was shown to hold for all but finitely many primes in the case of spaces having Lusternik-Schnirelmann category two.

 Moore's conjecture is also related to an important phenomenon in rational homotopy theory.
 F\'{e}lix, Halperin and Thomas~\cite{FHT} proved the remarkable fact that a finite $CW$-complex is either elliptic or its total number of rational homotopy groups below dimension $n$ grows exponentially with~$n$.
 There is no hyperbolic space whose rational homotopy groups have polynomial growth.